s-zeid/AppBackup/README.md

     * `AppBackup.app/`
       Files included in .app bundle, excluding subdirectories
        * `python/`
-         3rd-party or other external Python packages
+       Symbolic links to 3rd-party or other external Python packages in `lib/python/`; these will be derefernced when the .deb is generated
     * `DEBIAN/`
       Debian package control files
     * `images/`